ReptiloidAnunak/wildberries_pars_app/README.md

 Due to a limited number of proxies and the risk of being blocked, this version only parses the first page of requested category.

+⚠️ Warning: CSRF protection is disabled for demo purposes.
+Do not use this in production without enabling CSRF.

 ![Alt text](doc/images/main.png)